Break down the roadblocks to your financial goals

 Barbara Stanny, an authority on women and wealth and author of several books, including "Secrets of Six-Figure Women" and "Overcoming Underearning," frequently coaches women to take control of their finances.

 She recommends grouping friends together to create motivational challenges that'll help each of you stay on point.
 Create a book club in which you discuss personal finance topics, for instance, and have prizes for the person who hits a certain savings goal first.
+Also, set up for when bills are due.
+Alerts can help remind you about upcoming payments so you don’t have to think about it and take the stress off.

 "Having someone not only holding your hand but holding you accountable, perhaps someone more knowledgeable than you, is the best antidote for resistance," she says.